-- An inventory (to "vegetation type" level) of the vegetation on the project site, described in accordance with the Ecological Land Classification System, including a species list - Identification of existing tree and other vegetation protection measures - Preparation of a Tree Protection Plan by a qualified arborist or approved tree professional retained by WT or other responsible party working in consultation with City of Toronto Urban Forestry Services where required by City of Toronto by-laws.
-Each construction project will have its own unique requirements for tree protection depending on the type and size of trees located at or near the site.
-Tier 2 designation under the Toronto Green Standard requires that any trees with a diameter greater than 15 cm measured at 1.4 m above ground level be retained throughout the construction and development period.

-- Identification of areas of the site that are to be maintained or returned to a natural selfsustaining vegetated state as well as those that are to be converted to a non-vegetated surface, i.e., buildings, roads, parking areas, lined ponds.
-The Toronto Green Standard requires the retention and reuse of all uncontaminated on-site soil in areas not covered by buildings or hard surfaces.
-Where this cannot be achieved, the soil should be replaced with soil of equal or better quality to encourage revegetation and minimize future erosion potential. - Proposed treatment and buffers from development for areas where site alteration is prohibited and for intermittent stream channels and treatment of drainage swales that results in free-to-grow, low-maintenance management - Temporary designated storage locations for vegetative debris and mitigation of impacts to watercourses and soil erosion, and - Preparation of an Integrated Pesticide Management Plan (IPM) in accordance with Landscape Ontario IPM practice requirements, as warranted by site conditions.
+- An inventory (to "vegetation type" level) of the vegetation on the project site, described in accordance with the Ecological Land Classification System, including a species list; - Identification of existing tree and other vegetation protection measures; - Preparation of a Tree Protection Plan by a qualified arborist or approved tree professional retained by the construction manager and / or contractor working in consultation with City of Toronto Urban Forestry Services where required by City of Toronto by-laws.
+Each construction project will have its own unique requirements for tree protection depending on the type and size of trees located at or near the site; - The Toronto Green Standard requires that trees 30 cm or more DBH (diameter at breast height) are retained in accordance with the City of Toronto Private Tree Protection Bylaw.
+Where applicable, trees of all diameters adjacent to City of Toronto streets and roadways and City-owned Parkland must be retained and protected in accordance with the Trees on City Streets and Parkland Bylaws; - Identification of areas of the site that are to be maintained or returned to a natural selfsustaining vegetated state as well as those that are to be converted to a non-vegetated surface, i.e., buildings, roads, parking areas, lined ponds.
+The Toronto Green Standard requires the retention and reuse of all uncontaminated on-site soil in areas not covered by the building, parking footprint or hard surfaces.
+Where this cannot be achieved, the soil should be replaced with soil of equal or better quality to encourage revegetation and minimize future erosion potential; - Proposed treatment and buffers from development for areas where site alteration is prohibited and for intermittent stream channels and treatment of drainage swales that results in free-togrow, low-maintenance management; - Temporary designated storage locations for vegetative debris and mitigation of impacts to watercourses and soil erosion; and - Preparation of an Integrated Pesticide Management Plan (IPM) in accordance with Landscape Ontario IPM practice requirements, as warranted by site conditions.
 The IPM may include watering regimens, biocide and fertilizer applications and controls/restrictions, including targets for reducing water, biocide and fertilizer use.

-For general weed prevention practices and invasive species control, construction contractors are to ensure that:
+For general weed prevention practices and invasive species control, the construction manager and / or contractor is to ensure that:

-- Seeds and straw material are certified as weed-free, and - Areas of noxious weeds are identified and treated, as determined by an ecological specialist prior to the start of project-related activities.
+- Seeds and straw material are certified as weed-free; and - Areas of noxious weeds are identified and treated, as determined by an ecological specialist prior to the start of project-related activities.

 If projects are located near extremely sensitive or protected areas, added prevention practices, such as equipment inspections and cleaning may be required.
-To comply with LEED[®] Reduced Site Disturbance, the following specific requirements must be incorporated into the project specifications: